First Impressions: The Sony ZV-1 for Street Photography

 In assessing the image quality, I'm viewing it through the lens of a photographer equipped with a full-frame mirrorless camera and an extensive array of lenses.
 My satisfaction with the image quality and performance of the Sony A7iii, my primary tool for street and fine art photography, sets a high standard.
 Barring any significant technological advancements in photography or the eventual aging of my current gear, I plan to stick with my current setup.

-In my assessment, the image quality delivered by the Sony ZV-1 is sufficiently impressive to serve as a dedicated street photography camera in the years 2023-24.
+In my assessment, the image quality delivered by the Sony ZV-1 is sufficiently impressive to serve as a dedicated street photography camera.
 To elaborate further, I would venture to say that its image quality may even surpass that of many smartphone cameras currently available, including various iPhone models.
 Despite the emphasis often placed on megapixel counts and AI capabilities, the fundamental principles of physics continue to play a dominant role in determining image quality, favoring the larger sensor size of a dedicated camera over computational photo processing.

 So you may ask, “Craig, what exactly are you saying?
 Do you love the image quality?
 Are you blown away by it?”